aulandsdalen/Alan-Turing-was-a-faggot/README.md

-printc | print current cell as ASCII char getc | get one char from input and store its integer value jnz | jump after the matching `endz` command if data at the DP is non-zero endz | if data at the DP is non-zero, then jump back to matching `jz`
+printc | print current cell as ASCII char getc | get one char from input and store its integer value jnz | jump after the matching `endz` command if data at the DP is non-zero endz | if data at the DP is non-zero, then jump back to matching `jnz`